ookiineko/dur/README.md

 > * pkg tests are not executed, debug info for host pkgs are removed
 > * pkgs might be added or removed over time
 > * pkgvers might be different from AUR
-> * pkgs might not be the latest (updated when dependency breaks, or when i figured out i need a newer version)
+> * pkgs might not be the latest (updated when dependency breaks, or when i figured out i need a newer version), i will try to pick critical security patches if one was announced by archnews
 > * dur patches out some bugs or code of poor quality
 > * non-binary pkgs or small pkgs might not be in dur
 > * pkg doc might be disabled to speed up build